octobercms/docs/3.x/cms/components/section.md

 ## Using the Full Slug

 If the entry type is a `structure`, then it will have a **fullslug** attribute available.
 To use the full slug in the page URL it should be defined as a [wildcard URL parameter](..//themes/pages.md).
-The `fullSlug` property of the component should be enabled.
+The `entryColumn` property of the component should be set to `slug`.

 ```ini
 url = "/wiki/:slug*"